spilliams/terrascope/notes/hypothetical.md

 that it'll probably be more secure if you can put bulkheads between each teams' environments.

-You decide to use AWS Organizations to power your platform.
+You decide to use AWS Organizations to power your infrastructure.
 You also want to keep some bulkheads in place to help contain certain high-security elements from lower-security elements.
 With this in ind, you set up the following AWS
 accounts:

 1. an Organization account.
 This will be your Consolidated Billing account for